gearmo3ds/noisecommander3dsdemo/README.md

 # Noise Commander 3DS demo
-Beat-making audio sequencer and DJ-tool for the 3DS
+Beat-making audio sequencer and DJ-tool for the Nintendo 3DS